The spirits of Tasmania

-Slides: IXL Atrium at Henry Jones Art Hotel, Whisky tasting at The Den, The Story Bar, Society Bar, Flights of Whisky at Story Bar, Pouring over whisky at The Glasshouse
+Slides: IXL Atrium at Henry Jones Art Hotel, whisky tasting at The Den, The Story Bar, Society Bar, Flights of Whisky at Story Bar, poring over whisky at The Glasshouse.

 Tassie’s whisky industry dates back to the early 1800s but was outlawed in 1838 by Governor John Franklin after his wife, Lady Jane Franklin, remarked that she would rather the state’s barley be fed to the pigs than used to make whisky that turned men into swine.
 It was more than 150 years before the law was overturned, thanks to the efforts of Bill Lark, a local whisky lover who realised that his home state had the clean water, the climate, the fields of barley, even the highland peat bogs needed to make world-class single malts.

 In 1992, Bill bought an old copper pot still for $65, sourced some barley and yeast from nearby Cascade Brewery, and began making a craft single malt spirit that would kickstart an internationally recognised industry.
 A quarter of a century later, fuelled by growing international demand for premium spirits, Lark Distillery is one of 25 whisky producers around the state.

 This month (12 to 18 August) RACV is one of the lead sponsors of Tasmanian Whisky Week, a seven-day celebration of the flourishing local industry held across the state’s distilleries, bars, restaurants and hotels.
 Whisky lovers will be able to venture behind the scenes to meet distillers, taste unreleased drops, and learn about the history and future direction of the state’s whisky industry at special dinners.
 RACV/RACT Apartment Hotel is in the centre of the action and offering a special package for members.